MOL Bubi: Network design

-The MOL BuBi network consists of 143 docking stations, 1,846 bicycles and 24-hour technical support.
+The MOL Bubi network consists of 211 docking stations, 2,460 bicycles and 24-hour technical support.
 The smaller number of docking stations on the Buda side is due to the hills which make cycling harder.
 The prevailing location of the docking stations can be found on this map.

 The network is designed to minimize the risk of having both empty and full docking stations.
 In order to achieve this, the size of the stations varies with the expected volume.
 Furthermore, if a bicycle is to be docked in a full station, there are extra stands with non-physical docking capability to which the bicycles can be attached.
 Each bicycle is equipped with an additional lock which sends an alert to network operators if locked.
 Then operators can intervene and reallocate bicycles.

 Both the size of the area covered and the fare system incentivize short, under-30-minutes runtimes.
 Therefore, bicycle dockings are expected to be frequent.
 In order to maintain smooth operation, network logistics is implemented by bicycle-transporting facilities of multiple sizes.
 The smallest unit can carry two bicycles on a trailer attached to an official bicycle, ensuring quick reallocation of bicycles.

 Equipment

 Dock terminals

-BuBi users can pay the fares, buy BuBi passes and have deposits returned at the docking stations.
+Bubi users can pay the fares, buy Bubi passes and have deposits returned at the docking stations.
 The stations are equipped with batteries to supply the terminal and the docks with power, and the terminals are also fitted with solar panels.
 Each docking station features a surveillance camera to deter theft and vandalism.

 Bicycles

-MOL Bubi bicycles are produced by Csepel.
+MOL Bubi bicycles are produced by Csepel Zrt..
 They are city bikes designed to resist weather and time.
 In order to prevent theft and vandalism, they are made of irremovable parts which are incompatible with other bicycles.

 To satisfy urban cyclists' needs, bicycles are designed to provide their riders with comfort.
 Each bike is equipped with a front rack with elastic straps for packages, mudguards, chain guards and coat protectors covering the back wheel.
-They also feature hard wearing puncture-proof tyres.
+Originally they also featured hard wearing puncture-proof tyres, which was one of the most often recited problem, making the bikes bulky and slow; it has been replaced in 2023 by normal tyres, along with making the whole bike 3 kg lighter and upgraded the gear shifting system.

 Fares

 The fee of using MOL Bubi consists of two distinct parts: the access fee and the usage fee.
-Users also have to leave a deposit of 25,000 HUF at the beginning of their lending period, which is refunded when the bicycle is returned.
-Planned fares as of May 2014 are summed up in the tables below.
+Planned fares as of April 2025 are summed up in the tables below.
 Prevailing fares can be found on this webpage.